george-aidonidis/terminal-settings/readme.md

 Or you can `git clone`/download the [.vimrc](./.vimrc) file.
 - And as with any `vundle` plugin you need to run `:PluginInstall`

-- Afterwads you need to select the `base16` that suits the `gruvbox` vim theme (in my opinion at least) by running `:AirlineTheme base16`
+- Afterwards you need to select the `base16` that suits the `gruvbox` vim theme (in my opinion at least) by running `:AirlineTheme base16`
-If you'd like this to be persistent add the following to your `.vimrc` file:
+If you'd like this to be persistent add the following line to your `.vimrc` file:
 ```sh
 let g:airline_theme='base16'
 ```